jean-laurent-g/LedgerHQ.github.io/_posts/2019-12-19-mpc_readiness.md

 At Ledger, we are convinced that the key generation process must always be performed on secure hardware otherwise the entropy of the keys will be too low and therefore subject to attacks.
 To ensure keys are securely generated, certified secure hardware using true random number generators is still the best solution.
 Keys must also be stored on secure hardware: the interest of MPC lies in distributing the keys over several endpoints which distributes risks.
-However attacking several unsecured endpoints synchronously is possible, as recent hacks have proved.[9][9]
+However attacking several unsecured endpoints synchronously is possible, as [recent hacks have proved](#9).